LLM 101 · part 3

 - What do Q4, Q8, FP16 mean in model names?

 - These are quantization levels — compression ratios for model files.
-FP16 is original quality (largest, slowest), Q8 is light compression (nearly lossless), Q4 is heavy compression (4x smaller, slight quality drop).
+FP16 is original quality (largest, slowest), Q8 is light compression (nearly lossless), Q4 is heavy compression (~3.3x smaller in real files, slight quality drop).
 Think MP3 128kbps vs 320kbps vs FLAC.
 Q4 is fine for daily use.